Origins of Kabba

 There were also two Gnostic Masses, the ordination of a priest, an evening social, and a choral concert.

 As originally conceived, this Colloquium (later known informally as "Kaaba Zero") was a "horizontal" effort to provide a medium through which local officers could get to know each other and exchange information on successful organizing tactics and strategies, and also to bring in national officers to address the challenges and concerns of local bodies.
 The event coordinator hoped that either a) it could serve as a model for future analogous events to be organized in other regions, and/or b) it could prompt USGL to actively promote—and even subsidize—similar events in the future.
-The latter option has been realized first as the Kaaba Committee of the Electoral College and then as the ongoing Kaaba Colloquium program.
+The latter option was then realized first as the Kaaba Committee of the Electoral College and then as the ongoing Kaaba Colloquium Leadership Program.